 - Before preparing your mushroom filling, put your rice on to cook.
 To add extra flavor, cook in vegetable stock or add a vegetable bouillon cube.

-- Put a large frying pan over medium low heat and add 1 tsp of oil or 2 TBL of water
+- Put a large frying pan over medium low heat and add 1 teaspoon of oil or 2 TBL of water

 - Clean and chop up your mushrooms pretty small